 Plan benefits are funded by contributions and investment earnings.
 Contributions are required from both the Corporation and the employee in order to fund benefits.
 These contributions, along with investment earnings, are designed to ensure the financial security of member benefits.
 The Plan's funding policy is reviewed annually and continually aims to achieve long-term stability in contribution rates for both the Corporation and Plan members.

 Contribution rates are established through actuarial funding valuations which are conducted annually to determine the funded position of the Plan.
 Employees who are members of the Plan are required to contribute a percentage of their pensionable earnings to the Plan fund.

+For 2013, employee contributions were as follows:

+As of January 1 As of July 1 6.8% 7.5% up to the Year's Maximum Pensionable earnings (\$51,100) 10.3% 11.0% above the Year's Maximum Pensionable earnings (\$51,100)

-For 2012, employee contributions were 6.5% (2011 - 6.1%) of earnings up to the Year's Maximum Pensionable Earnings (defined by the Canada Pension Plan and Quebec Pension Plan as \$50,100 in 2012) and 10.0% of earnings in excess of this maximum.
-An increase to employee contributions of 0.3% of pensionable earnings will come into effect starting on January 1, 2013.
+Employee contributions for 2012 were 6.5% up to the Year's Maximum Pensionable earnings and 10.0% of pensionable earnings in excess of this maximum.
+An increase to employee contributions of 0.6% of pensionable earnings will come into effect starting on January 1, 2014.